TalbotKnighton/trendify/docs/motivation.md

 1. Computational expense (long processing times)
 2. Limited RAM

-As discussed below, Trendipy provides a scalable framework for quickly distilling graphs and tables from large amounts of data.
+As discussed below, Trendify provides a scalable framework for quickly distilling graphs and tables from large amounts of data.

 ### Illustrative Problem Statement